chrisammon3000/neo4j-titanic/README.md

 ```
 make data
 ```
+This will perform the following steps:
+* Fetch the data from a URL
-This will fetch the data, process it and save it to the /data folder, pull a Neo4j Docker image, start the container and load the processed data using the create_db.cyp file.
+* Process it and save it to the ./data folder
+* Pull a Neo4j Docker image and run it
+* Load the processed data using the create_db.cyp file

 To explore the database, navigate to the [Neo4j Browser](http://localhost:7474/browser/) and run any Cypher query.
+For info on using Cypher please visit the [Cypher Basics](https://neo4j.com/developer/cypher-basics-i/) at [Neo4j](https://neo4j.com/).

 When finished, ```make clean_up``` will stop Neo4j, remove the container and clean up cache files.